grpc/proposal/L65-python-package-name.md

 be how to version the new packages?
 Should we always upload them simultaneously with built packages?
 Like uploading `grpc==1.29.0` and `grpcio==1.29.0` at the same time.
 It would also require more work in our infrastructure.
 The second question will be historical versions.
-Should we upload older versions?
-Which version should they depend on?
+Should we upload `grpc`-prefixed packages for older versions?
+And which version should they depend on?

 Also, if we allow the package with the wrong name to be installed successfully, users might diverge between these two names and generate contents